icylace/hyperapp-types-tests/README.md

 ## Why is [dtslint](https://github.com/microsoft/dtslint) used intead of [tsd](https://github.com/SamVerschueren/tsd)?

 [dtslint](https://github.com/microsoft/dtslint) makes it convenient to have a local copy of the type definitions for testing which is useful for testing out experimental changes.
+I don't know how to do that in [tsd](https://github.com/SamVerschueren/tsd) if it's even possible at all.

 ## Contributing